Adjusted chi-square test for degree-corrected block models: Numerical Experiments

 \subsection{Simulations}

 As discussed earlier, a goodness-of-fit test can be used in a sequential manner to perform model selection.
-We now provide simulations showing that, when applied sequentially, the family of \cacp are consistent, and competitive with other model selection approaches.
+We now provide simulations showing that, when applied sequentially, \cacp and \scacp are consistent, and competitive with other model selection approaches.
+For \scacp, we set $\sigma = 0$ in Algorithm~\ref{alg:snac}, i.e., quantile filtering is skipped.
 Here, we report results for samples from Bernoulli DCSBMs.
 Since we work with sparse networks, the Bernoulli model will be very close to its Poisson version.
-This was empirically confirmed, as we did not see a significant drop in performance for the \cacp tests in our simulations, under a Bernoulli model relative to the Poisson.
+This was empirically confirmed, as we did not see a significant drop in performance for the \cacp and \scacp tests in our simulations, under a Bernoulli model relative to the Poisson.